ROCm/omnitrace/README.md

 ### Omnitrace Settings

-Generate an omnitrace configuration file using `omnitrace-avail -D omnitrace.cfg`.
-Optionally, use `omnitrace-avail -D omnitrace.cfg --all` for a verbose configuration file with descriptions, categories, etc. Modify the configuration file as desired, e.g. enable [perfetto](https://perfetto.dev/), [timemory](https://github.com/NERSC/timemory), sampling, and process-level sampling by default and tweak some sampling default values:
+Generate an omnitrace configuration file using `omnitrace-avail -G omnitrace.cfg`.
+Optionally, use `omnitrace-avail -G omnitrace.cfg --all` for a verbose configuration file with descriptions, categories, etc. Modify the configuration file as desired, e.g. enable [perfetto](https://perfetto.dev/), [timemory](https://github.com/NERSC/timemory), sampling, and process-level sampling by default and tweak some sampling default values: